bytebase/bytebase.com/content/docs/introduction/supported-databases.md

 - MySQL, Aurora MySQL - 5.7 and above
 - PostgreSQL, Aurora PostgreSQL, AlloyDB - 12.0 and above
+- Oracle - 11g and above
-- TiDB - 5.0 and above
+- Microsoft SQL Server - 2019 and above
+- Snowflake
 - ClickHouse - 21.0 and above
-- Snowflake
-- Redshift
 - MongoDB - 4.0 and above
+- Redis - 6.0 and above
+- TiDB - 5.0 and above
+- OceanBase - 3.x and above, both MySQL and Oracle modes
 - Spanner
-- Redis - 6.0 and above
-- Oracle - 11g and above
-- Microsoft SQL Server - 2019 and above
+- Redshift
 - MariaDB - 10.7 and above
-- OceanBase - 3.x and above, both MySQL and Oracle modes
+- StarRocks
 - RisingWave - 1.x and above
+- Hive
+- Elasticsearch
+- BigQuery
+- DynamoDB

 Bytebase usually works fine with older database versions, we just won't support features specific to those older versions.
 We may add other open source databases in the future.